NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/browser security/Fingerprinting in style. Detecting browser extensions via injected style sheets.md

 We analyzed more that 116K extensions from the Chrome extension store.
 - out of 6645 extensions that add style on any URL, we detected 4446 extensions

+Interesting facts:
+- among the top CSS properties that are most modified by extensions, there are `transformOrigin`, `webkitPerspectiveOrigin`, `webkitTransformOrigin`
+- some extension style some properties with high-precision values (e.g., 31.249px).
+This unique behavior has the disadvantage of uniquely identifying the extension
+- color-related style changes are not as common as we expected
+- reasons for collisions: same extension with different IDs in the Chrome store, same developer that uploaded different variant of the same extension, copies of the same extensions, shared CSS libraries between different extensions, random coincidence
+- fingerprintable web extensions are likely to stay fingerprintable in the future, due to our longitudinal study

 ## Countermeasure

 **Using a shadow DOM**: a shadow DOM is a self-contained web component.
 When a browser checks for the style of an element, its call is rerouted to a mirrored DOM that is free of all extension styles, deceiving any fingerprinting attempts.

 ## Limits

+- the implementation support web extension only for Chrome, Firefox, Opera, Edge and Brave

 ---
 #### References